iamVaibhavPatil/ELKStack/README.md

 # ELK Stack
 **- Elastic Search**
-Started off as scalable Lucene
+1. Started off as scalable Lucene
-Horizontally scalable search engine
+2. Horizontally scalable search engine
-Each "shard" is an inverted index of documents
+3. Each "shard" is an inverted index of documents
-Can do full-text search, structured data and can aggregate data quickly
+4. Can do full-text search, structured data and can aggregate data quickly
-Often fast solution than Hadoop/Spark/Flink etc.
+5. Often fast solution than Hadoop/Spark/Flink etc.

+**- LogStash**
+1. Ways to feed data into elastic search
+2. FileBeat can monitor log files, parse them, and import them into Elastic search in near-real-time
+3. Logstash also pushesh data into ElasticSearch from many machines
+4. Not just logs.
+It is used for variety of other data

+**- Kibana**
+1. Web UI for searching and visualizing
+2. Complex aggregations, graphs, charts
+3. Often used for log analysis

+**- X-Pack**
+1. Security
+2. Alerting
+3. Monitoring
+4. Reporting
+5. Machine Learning
+6. Graph Exploration

 ### Download and install the Elastic Search and start server
 /bin/elasticsearch